airbnb/lottie/android.md

 # ImageView scaleType

-LottieAnimationView is a wrapped `ImageView` and it supports `centerCrop` and `centerInside` so you may use those two as you would with any other image.
+LottieAnimationView is a wrapped `ImageView` and it supports `centerCrop`, `centerInside`, and `fitXY` so you may use those two as you would with any other image.

 ## Scaling Up/Down